AI recruitment in Germany with GDPR, AI Act and works council compliance

 • Provide transparency to affected individuals.

-For a broader overview, see our EU AI Act compliance guide for German companies and our AI Act in HR and recruitment industry overview.
+For a broader overview, see our AI Act in HR and recruitment industry guide and our EU AI Act August 2026 deadline checklist.

-Which AI Recruitment Tools Can German Companies Use?
+Which AI Recruitment Tools Are Usually Lowest Risk?

 There is no official whitelist.
 The key questions to ask when evaluating any AI recruitment tool: